data-catering/insta-infra/README.md

 Spin up any tool or service straight away on your local laptop.
 Tells you how to connect to it.

-- Single command
+- Simple commands
 - Add custom data (i.e startup SQL scripts)
 - Works anywhere
-- Don't think about where to get image or version from
+- Don't worry about startup configuration
-- Don't think about what hostname and port to use to connect
+- Don't think about what hostname, port, or credentials to use to connect

 ## How